-In the first of a new regular series of columns, Paul Brauss outlines how to create a business culture of continuous improvement hile preparing for a speaking engagement at the Printing Industries of America Continuous Improvement conference, I was approached by several leaders on the topic of energizing a continuous improvement initiative inside their companies.
-I believe the information we discussed is now more pertinent than ever in the fabulous industry of label and package printing.
+I have met with many business owners in the tag and label printing industry and recall while preparing for a speaking engagement at the 'Print Industries of America" continuous improvement conference was approached from several leaders on the topic of energizing a continuous improvement initiative inside of their companies.
+After reviewing the industry insights from 2020 and future predictions published by Labels &Labeling, I believe the information we discussed is pertinent more now than ever in the fabulous industry of label and packaging printing.